 Thank you for your purchase of Magnetek's Flex EX radio remote control system.
-Without a doubt, our Flex EX system is the ultimate solution for providing precise, undeterred, and safe control of your material.
+Magnetek has set a whole new standard in radio-remote performance, dependability and value with this unique new line of Flex EX system.

 If your product ever needs modification or service, please contact one of our representatives at the following locations: